-- (1) Fixed remuneration includes salary and fees, and superannuation contributions, calculated on the same basis as the remuneration table above. - (2) Mr Betts received a discretionary bonus for duties performed following the departure of the former CEO. - (3) Other benefits includes motor vehicle lease payments and FBT payments made by the Company on behalf of Mr Betts and Mr Bundey, and movement in the annual leave provision for Mr Dayal, Mr Betts and Mr Bundey, both shown on an accruals basis. - (4) Not applicable as the first opportunity for performance rights to vest for My Dayal will be on 30 June 2021 (the vesting of the 2019 LTIP), therefore no benefits were received during the current financial year. - (5) Not applicable as the first opportunity for performance rights to vest for Mr Betts will be on 30 June 2020 (the vesting of the 2018 LTIP), therefore no benefits were received during the current financial year. - $(6) \ All \ performance \ rights \ granted \ to \ Mr \ Bundey \ are \ no \ longer \ eligible \ to \ vest \ following \ his \ departure \ from \ the \ company.$ - (7) On 3 December 2018 Mr Bundey was issued 209,205 shares at \$4.78 per share in relation to an initial share grant at the commencement of his employment on 1 December 2015.
+(1) Fixed remuneration includes salary and fees, and superannuation contributions, calculated on the same basis as the remuneration table on page 13.

+(2) Mr Betts received a discretionary bonus for duties performed following the departure of the former CEO.

+- (3) Other benefits includes motor vehicle lease payments and FBT payments made by the Company on behalf of Mr Betts and Mr Bundey, and movement in the annual leave provision for Mr Dayal, Mr Betts and Mr Bundey, both shown on an accruals basis. - (4) Not applicable as the first opportunity for performance rights to vest for My Dayal will be on 30 June 2021 (the vesting of the 2019 LTIP), therefore no benefits were received during the current financial year. - (5) Not applicable as the first opportunity for performance rights to vest for Mr Betts will be on 30 June 2020 (the vesting of the 2018 LTIP), therefore no benefits were received during the current financial year. - (6) All performance rights granted to Mr Bundey are no longer eligible to vest following his departure from the company. - (7) On 3 December 2018 Mr Bundey was issued 209,205 shares at \$4.78 per share in relation to an initial share grant at the commencement of his employment on 1 December 2015.